Frequently Asked Questions

 Can I light a camp or cooking fire?

-In the Prohibited Burning Period, it is illegal to light any type of fire anywhere in the Shire of Denmark.
+Gas barbeques are ok to use at anytime of the year, but in the Prohibited Burning Period, it is illegal to light any type of outdoor fire anywhere in the Shire of Denmark.

 There are strict restrictions at other times of year.
 Please visit our Camp and Cooking Fires page for more information.